networknt/light-doc/content/en/benchmark/nodejs.md

 once it was prouduction ready and then Nodejs and IO.js were merged and Nodejs 4 was out.
 Before Nodejs 4 was production ready, they've moved to Nodejs 5 and now on Nodejs 6.

-We are having big issue with Nodejs 0.10.39 as https module is not performing with API to API calls and the issue was resolved in 0.12.x.
+We are having big issues with Nodejs 0.10.39 as the https module is not performing with API to API calls and the issue was resolved in 0.12.x.
 So our recommendation for Nodejs API framework added another condition upon only readonly API - The API must not call another API in https.
 All APIs that calling another API with https must be implemented in Java framework.